semanticist21/react-audio-waveform/README.md

 | `suspense` | `boolean` | `false` | Enable React Suspense mode |
 | `appearance` | `AudioWaveformAppearance` | - | See [Appearance Options](#appearance-options) |

+**SSR note:** When `suspense` is `true`, decoding only starts on the client after mount.
+On the server (and during the first client render), the waveform renders without peaks, so wrap the component in a Suspense boundary to show a fallback during hydration.

 ---

 ## Recorder